navatharaagi/AWS-Developer-Tools/README.md

 6) Install suggested plugins
 7) Create admin account credentials
 8) Install Plugins (Manage Jenkins -> Manage Plugins -> Available) and search for “AWS CodePipeline Plugin” and check the box next to the plugin
 9) Do the same but this time search for “Rake plugin”
+10) Click on “Download now and install after restart”
+11) Click on “Restart Jenkins when installation is complete and no jobs are running”.
+Jenkins will restart and install the plugins
+12) Sign back into Jenkins
+13) Dashboard -> Create new jobs
+14) Enter a name for the Jenkins Project and select “Freestyle project”, click “OK”
+15) Under “General” check the box next to “Execute concurrent builds if necessary”
+16) Under “Source Code Management”, select “AWS CodePipeline”
+!
+Set “AWS Region” to the region your CodePipeline S3 bucket and Pipeline are (or will be) located in
+!
+For “Category” select “Build”
+!
+Leave every other field blank or it’s default entry